De Doctrina Christiana (Milton): Background

 The only manuscript of Christian Doctrine was found during 1823 in London's Old State Paper Office (at the Middle Treasury Gallery in Whitehall).
 The work was one of many in a bundle of state papers written by John Milton while he served as Secretary of Foreign Tongues under Oliver Cromwell.
 The manuscript was provided with a prefatory epistle that explains the background and history to the formation of the work.
 If it is genuine, the manuscript is the same work referred to in Milton's Commonplace Book and in an account by Edward Phillips, Milton's nephew, of a theological "tractate".

 Because Milton was blind, the manuscript of De Doctrina Christiana was the work of two people: Daniel Skinner and Jeremie Picard.
 Picard first copied the manuscript from previous works and Skinner prepared the work to be copied for typesetting, although there are a few unidentified editors who made changes to the manuscript.
 After Milton died in 1674, Daniel Skinner was given Christian Doctrine along with Milton's other manuscripts.
 In 1675, Skinner attempted to publish the work in Amsterdam, but it was rejected, and in 1677 he was pressured by the English government to hand over the document upon which it was then hidden.

+There have been three published English translations of De Doctrina Christiana.
+The first, commissioned by the Crown, was an 1825 translation by Charles R. Sumner, titled A Treatise on Christian Doctrine Compiled from the Holy Scriptures Alone.
+The original Latin text was not included (it was published in a separate volume), but it was added on the facing page when the Sumner translation was reprinted in Volumes 14-17 of Columbia's The Works of John Milton in 1933-4.
+Thomas Macaulay assesses this translation:

+His version is not indeed very easy or elegant; but it is entitled to the praise of clearness and fidelity.
+His notes abound with interesting quotations, and have the rare merit of really elucidating the text.
+The preface is evidently the work of a sensible and candid man, firm in his own religious opinions, and tolerant towards those of others.